BRAZIL – GOAIS, MINAS GERAIS WEST & BRAZILIA

 Architecture and urbanism.
 Even these positive features have sparked controversy, expressed in the nickname “ilha da fantasia” (“fantasy island”), indicating the sharp contrast between the city and surrounding regions, marked by poverty and disorganization in the cities of the states of Goiás and Minas Gerais, around Brasilia.

-Critics of Brasilia’s grand scale have characterized it as a modernist bauhaus platonic fantasy about the future: Nothing dates faster than people’s fantasies about the future.
+Critics of Brasilia’s grand scale have characterized it as a modernist Bauhaus platonic fantasy about the future: Nothing dates faster than people’s fantasies about the future.
 This is what you get when perfectly decent, intelligent, and talented men start thinking in terms of space rather than place; and single rather than multiple meanings.
 It’s what you get when you design for political aspirations rather than real human needs.
 You get miles of jerry-built platonic nowhere infested with Volkswagens.
 This, one may fervently hope, is the last experiment of its kind.
 The utopian buck stops here. — Robert Hughes, The Shock of the New.

-The Cathedral of Brasilia by Oscar Niemeyer is a concrete-framed hyperboloid structure, seems with its glass roof reaching up, open, to the heavens.
+The Cathedral of Brasilia by Oscar Niemeyer is a concrete-framed hyperboloid structure, with its glass roof reaching up, open, to the heavens.
 Finished in 1970, the hyperboloid structure itself is a result of 16 identical assembled concrete columns.

 Esplanada dos Ministérios (“Ministries Esplanade”), an open area in downtown Brasilia.
 The rectangular lawn is surrounded by two eight-lane avenues where many government buildings, monuments and memorials are located.
 On Sundays and holidays, the Eixo Monumental is closed to cars so that locals may use it as a place to walk, bike, and have picnics under the trees.